redcountryroad/OSCP-shortsheet/ActiveDirectory.md

 #copy to kali to run hash cat
 sudo hashcat -m 18200 hashes.asreproast2 /usr/share/wordlists/rockyou.txt -r /usr/share/hashcat/rules/best64.rule --force
 ```

+## Targeted AS-REP roasting
+### on Kali
+- condition: **cannot identify** any AD users with the account option "Do not require Kerberos preauthentication" enabled && notice that we have GenericWrite or GenericAll permissions on another AD user account
+- leveraging "GenericWrite or GenericAll" permissions, we can modify the User Account Control value of *any* user to not require Kerberos preauthentication
+- Once enabled "Do not require Kerberos preauthentication" of the user, do AS-REP roasting without using previously found password, then **obtain their password** thru AS-REP hashes
+- Finally, reset the User Account Control value of the user once we’ve obtained the AS-REP hash

 ## Kerberoast  [STEAL ticket]
 <aside>